Niscience: Overview

-The Foundation’s credo is: “To inspire others, to create, and to serve God.”
-It’s motto is “Christ for this Age.”
+The Foundation's credo is: “To inspire others, to create, and to serve God.”
+Its motto is “Christ for this Age.”
 The front wall of the foundation property reads: Religion, Philosophy, Science, and the Creative Arts.

 Niscience is a ministry training school “sustained by the theme of participation; each member is given the opportunity to qualify to become a Lay Minister.
 At present the majority of members are active participants in the Lay Ministry.”

 Services are held in “The Chapel of the Jesus Ethic”, which was built in 1965.

 After Colton's death in 1984 Murro ran the foundation until he committed suicide in November 1991.
 After his death the Los Angeles Times, describing Niscience as "an obscure Glendale-based religious group", wrote that "several former members--including one who had sat on the board of directors--recently sent open letters to church adherents, calling Niscience an oppressive, deceptive cult, and urging members to leave.
 Membership reportedly numbers several hundred."

 Since that time, Niscience has operated under the guidance of an Administrator, appointed by the Board of Directors, a Board of Directors who are elected from its membership, and its ministers.

 Publications

 During their lifetimes, the founders published 26 books: 17 by Colton, 6 co-authored by Colton and Murro, and 3 by Murro.

 They established White Paper lessons, monthly materials providing daily instruction.

-A monthly magazine, "Agape", contains articles by its members along with selected writings from Colton and Murro.
+A monthly magazine, Agape, contains articles by its members along with selected writings from Colton and Murro.